 Russia’s new military doctrine reserves the right to use nuclear weapons in a conventional attack that endangers the state’s existence, but some in the military were reportedly calling for a “first strike option.”

-The article was accompanied by videos of the purported blast, such as the following
+The article was accompanied by videos of the purported blast.

-However, what this video actually showed was the explosion of a Ukraine chemical plant in Donetsk that was hit by artillery fire on the evening of
+However, one such clip actually showed the explosion of an Ukraine chemical plant in Donetsk that was hit by artillery fire on the evening of Feb.
+8, 2015, in fighting between forces loyal to Kiev and Russian-backed separatist militias.
+The resultant blast produced a mushroom cloud resembling those typically seen after nuclear-weapons testing:

 A huge blast has rocked the city of Donetsk after pro-Ukraine forces are believed to have bombed a rebel-held chemical plant, in an explosion that has been likened to the dropping of a nuclear bomb.